Rabbeinu Tam: Liturgical poet

-In the field of Hebrew poetry the importance of R. Tam is not slight.
-He was influenced by the poetry of the Spaniards, and is the chief representative of the transition period, in Christian lands, from the old "payyeṭanic" mode of expression to the more graceful forms of the Spanish school.
-According to Zunz, he composed the following pieces for the synagogue: (1) several poems for the evening prayer of Sukkot and of Shemini Atzeret; (2) a hymn for the close of Sabbath on which a wedding is celebrated; (3) a hymn for the replacing of the Torah rolls in the Ark on Simchat Torah; (4) an "ofan" in four metric strophes; (5) four Aramaic reshut; (6) two selichot (the second is reproduced by Zunz in S.P. p.
+Rabbenu Tam is significant to Hebrew poetry.
+The poetry of the Sefardim influenced him and is the chief representative of the transition period in Christian-ruled territory from the old payyeṭanic mode of expression to the more graceful forms of the Jews of al-Andalus.
+According to Zunz, he composed the following pieces for the synagogue: (1) several poems for the evening prayer of Sukkot and of Shemini Atzeret; (2) a hymn for the close of Sabbath on which a wedding is celebrated; (3) a hymn for the replacing of the Torah rolls in the Ark on Simchat Torah; (4) an "ofan" in four metric strophes; (5) four Aramaic reshut; (6) two selichot (Zunz reproduces the second in S.P. p.
 248, in German verse).
-It must, however, be remarked that there was a synagogal poet by the name of Jacob ben Meïr (Levi) who might easily have been confounded with the subject of this article, and therefore Tam's authorship of all of these poems is not above doubt.
+There was a synagogal poet named Jacob ben Meïr (Levi) who might easily have been confounded with the subject of this article, and therefore Tam's authorship of all of these poems is not above doubt.

 The short poems which sometimes precede his responsa also show great poetic talent and a pure Hebrew style (see Bacher in Monatsschrift, xliv.56 et seq.).
 When Abraham ibn Ezra was traveling through France R. Tam greeted him in verse, whereupon Ibn Ezra exclaimed in astonishment: "Who has admitted the French into the temple of poetry?"
 (Kerem Ḥemed, vii.35).
 Another work of his in metric form is his poem on the accents, which contains forty-five strophes riming in; it is found in various libraries (Padua, Hamburg, Parma), and is entitled Maḥberet.
 Luzzatto has given the first four strophes in Kerem Ḥemed (vii.38), and Halberstam has printed the whole poem in Kobak's "Jeschurun" (v.123).

 Gravesite

-Rabbeinu Tam and his brothers, the Rashbam and the Rivam, as well as other Tosafists, were buried in Ramerupt.
-The unmarked, ancient cemetery in which they are buried lies adjacent to a street called Street of the Great Cemetery.
-In 2005, Rabbi Yisroel Meir Gabbai, a Breslover Hasid who renovates and repairs neglected gravesites of Jewish leaders around the world, helped to determine the exact boundaries of the cemetery.
+Rabbeinu Tam and his brothers, the Rashbam and the Rivam and other Tosafists, were buried in Ramerupt.
+The unmarked ancient cemetery in which they are buried lies adjacent to a street called the "Street of the Great Cemetery".
+In 2005, Yisroel Meir Gabbai, a Breslover Hasid who renovates and repairs neglected gravesites of Jewish leaders around the world, helped to determine the exact boundaries of the cemetery.
 In addition, a member of the Jewish religious community in Paris bought a house at the site and converted it into a beth midrash.

 Works

-Rabbeinu Tam's best known work is Sefer HaYashar, which contained both novellae and responsa, its main purpose to resolve Talmudic textual problems without resorting to emendations of the received text.
+Rabbeinu Tam's best known work is Sefer HaYashar, which contained both novellae and responsa, its primary purpose to resolve Talmudic textual problems without resorting to emendations of the received text.
 Even the best editions show considerable corruption of the original work, and all present editions of Sefer HaYashar are fragments collected from it.
 Responsa of Rabbeinu Jacob of Ramerupt (Hebrew) was published by Rabbi Yosef Kafih in 1968.
 Tam also authored a much-cited work of Biblical philology, Rulings of Rabbeinu Tam, in which he weighed in on the debates of Menahem b.
 Saruq and Dunash b.
 Labrat.